Hereward/kickstart-2018-blog/README.md

 * settings-development.json

 #### configurable settings:
-`adminEmail` - use the setting to sepcify the email address of 1 administrator `enhancedAuth` - use these settings to enable/disable 2 factor authentication & change settings
+`private/adminEmail` - use the setting to sepcify the email address of 1 administrator `public/enhancedAuth` - use these settings to enable/disable 2 factor authentication & change settings
 * `active` - Determines whether the app runs with 2FA
 * `maxAttempts` - Maximum number of failed attempts allowed
 * `displayCode` - For development, display the auth code on screen

+`private/enhancedAuth` - These settings are used to store users' 2FA private keys securely.
+More info: https://nodejs.org/api/crypto.html
+* `iv` - Initialisation vector (16 character random string in UTF-8 encoding)
+* `algorithm` - Algorithm used to encrypt the private key

-`session` - use these settings to control the session timeout features
+`public/session` - use these settings to control the session timeout features
 * `heartbeatInterval (integer)` - interval between activity detection messages sent to server (ms - default: 300000)
 * `inactivityTimeout (integer)` - length of time before inactive users are logged out (ms - default: 3600000)
 * `timeOutOn (boolean)` - turn on or off the timeout feature (default: true)
 * `allowMultiSession` - allow multiple client sessions for the same user. **Note:** using this setting in conjunction with `enhancedAuth: {active: true}` presents a security risk as the auth token is not client specific

-`smtp` - populate these settings with your SMTP server configuration
+`private/smtp` - populate these settings with your SMTP server configuration

 ## <a name="2FA"></a>2FA Security